gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 We are going to do everything inline for now, so no LoadTexture helper function.
 Back to our code, do the following:

+* Make a new integer member variable
+  * This is going to be a texture handle
 * In initialize, enable texturing
-* Make a member variable (int), this is going to be a texture handle
+* In initialize, generate a texture handle
+  * Assign the result to the member variable you created earlyer

 ## Adding some detail